10 Best Online Learning Platforms In 2023 To Jumpstart Your Career

-Udemy is not an accredited institution, but you get a certificate of completion after you take a paid course.
 Each Udemy course consists of a video tutorial - the average course is 5 hours long but some can be as short as 30 minutes - and can also include additional resources, such as quizzes, practice tests, coding exercises, and assignments.
 You can download any Udemy course and watch it offline at any time.

 Brilliant Monthly Subscription (includes unlimited access to all courses) - $24,99/month

 Brilliant Annual Subscription (includes unlimited access to all courses) - $149/year

 Brilliant is suited for learners of all ages, but it works best for school students (6th grade and up) who want to excel in STEM fields and who have experience with self-guided learning.
 It is also an excellent platform for college prep.
 There are some challenging courses that may be interesting to college students and adults who want to learn more about the subject, as well.

 Brilliant doesn't offer Certificates for completed courses.
 Sometimes when you pass a test in one of the courses you may earn a certificate but it's more like a badge that can only be displayed on the platform and not on your college resume or job portfolio.